top of page

 Regarding the company’s management relationship with its stakeholders, an unused benefit is like a double win - providing two for the price of one!

 Win 1 – The company offered the employee the benefit.
 It is up to the employee to decide how to use the benefit.
+The employee decided not to use the benefit?
+Well, that is their choice.
 Management narrative: Good for the employee.

 Win 2 – If the employee does not use the benefit, then the unused benefit drops to the bottom line.
 Management narrative: Good for the shareholding equity owner.